Village Camps has developed an innovative and ingeniously crafted language-learning programme designed to fully engage the campers.

 There are 4 ability levels: beginner/elementary - pre-intermediate - intermediate - upper intermediate/advanced

-We operate a ‘continuous assessment’ system – so students may be upgraded at any time as they progress
+We operate a ‘continuous assessment’ system – so students may change classes at any time as they progress

 Lessons are Monday to Friday for 3 hours from 09.00 to 12.00 with a short mid-morning break of about 10 minutes